holland-reece/holland-reece-brown/README.md

 #### My Bio

-<p>I'm a cognitive neuroscience research assistant at Weill Cornell Medicine, in the Institutes for Developmental Psychobiology and the Geriatric Psychiatry.
-I graduated in 2022 with a B.S. in Cognitive Science and Computational Methods from the City University of New York, Program for Unique and Interdisciplinary Studies.
-My research experience spans basic science topics in natural language and visual processing, as well as clinical and translational topics in schizophrenia and major depressive disorder.
-I am primarily interested in neuroimaging analysis, and aspire to develop new computational methods to improve efficiency and increase statistical power.<p>
+<p>I'm a cognitive neuroscience research assistant at Weill Cornell Medicine, in the Institutes for Developmental Psychobiology and Geriatric Psychiatry.
+I graduated in June, 2022 with a B.S. in Cognitive Science and Computational Methods from the City University of New York, Program for Unique and Interdisciplinary Studies.
+My research experience spans basic science topics in natural language and visual processing, as well as clinical topics in schizophrenia and major depressive disorder.
+I am primarily interested in neuroimaging, and aspire to develop new computational methods to improve efficiency and increase statistical power of image analysis.<p>